Enedina A Robles, LCSW 25993

 2. What is the difference between counseling and psychotherapy?

 While counseling and psychotherapy are often thought of as being the same thing, there are some important distinctions between the two.
-In the context of mental health, "counseling" is generally used to denote a relatively brief treatment that is focused most upon behavior.
-"Psychotherapy," on the other hand, is generally a longer-term treatment that focuses more on gaining insight into chronic physical and emotional problems.
-Its focus is on the patient's thought processes and way of being in the world, rather than on specific problems.
+In the context of mental health, "counseling" is generally used to denote a relatively brief treatment that is focused mostly upon symptom reduction for that present moment in time.
+"Psychotherapy," on the other hand, is generally a longer-term treatment that focuses more on a growth mindset into chronic mental and emotional problems.
+Its focus is on the client's thought process and way of being in the world, rather than on specific problems.

 3. Do you prescribe psychotropic medication to treat mental health symptoms?